Nanophotonics

 Photonic Structures

-Photonic crystals, also known as photonic bandgap materials, are the subject of numerous investigations because of their unique characteristics, with prospective applications ranging from gas sensing to optical filters, inkless printing, and reflective displays.
+Photonic crystals, also known as photonic band gap materials, are the subject of numerous investigations because of their unique characteristics, with prospective applications ranging from gas sensing to optical filters, inkless printing, and reflective displays.
 Photonic crystals are highly ordered materials with a periodic dielectric constant, whose period is on the order of the wavelength (or wavelength range) of interest.
-The effect of confining and controlling the propagation of light stems from the photonic bandgap, a band of frequencies in which light propagation in the photonic crystal is forbidden.
-Through variations in the refractive index and periodicity, it is possible to design one-dimensional (1D), two-dimensional (2D), and three-dimensional (3D) photonic crystals.
+The effect of confining and controlling light propagation stems from the photonic band gap, a band of frequencies in which light propagation in the photonic crystal is forbidden.
+It is possible to design 1D, 2D, and 3D photonic crystals through variations in the refractive index and periodicity.

-In order to combat the issues with using flat emitters, researchers turn their attention to three-dimensional microLEDs.
+To combat the issues with using flat emitters, researchers turn their attention to 3D microLEDs.
 Such emitters have the obvious advantage of increased surface area.
 Further, the increased dimensionality allows for the formation of quantum wells on the sides of the emitter.
 The increased dimensionality also provides access to various crystal faces.
-In the case of GaN, it includes the m-plane, that benefits from a reduced native electric field near the surface reducing the influence of the quantum confined stark effect (QCSE), thereby increasing emitter efficiency.
+In the case of GaN, it includes the m-plane that benefits from a reduced native electric field near the surface, reducing the influence of the quantum confined stark effect (QCSE), thereby increasing emitter efficiency.

 Schematic of microLED GaN/InGaN core-shell pillar cross-section (left) and a top-down microLED pillar array secondary electron image (right).